leerob/dart-react-todo/README.md

 ##### Netlify

-[Netlify](https://www.netlify.com) makes it extremely easy to deploy our compiled code.
+[Netlify](https://www.netlify.com) makes it extremely easy to deploy your compiled code.
 You can create an account for free and have the ability to upgrade to utilize features like custom domain names, SSL, and more.
-Let's look at how we can deploy our todo appliation from the command line.
+Let's look at how we can deploy our todo appliation from the command line. **Note**: This will create a `.netlify` file which you might want to commit for your application.

 ```bash